MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/use-visual-studio-with-codespaces.md

 * Syntax highlighting
 * Quick Info - Mostly supported, colorization in quick info is in progress.
 * HTML, CSS, razor editors - Partial support, full support is in progress.
 Diagnostics, intellisense completion, quick info, smart indent are in progress.
 Currently no support for semantic colorization, navigation commands, etc.
-* Javascript editor - Partial support, working towards full support.
-Script blocks (i.e. JavaScript content in HTML files, CSHTML files, and similar) and semantic highlighting are not yet supported.
+* JavaScript editor - Partial support, working towards full support.
+Script blocks (for example, JavaScript content in HTML files, CSHTML files, and similar) and semantic highlighting are not yet supported.
 Known issues with lightbulb features and linting.

 Not yet available: